-Casa Vicente is set on the hillside of La Marquesa Golf Course situated between Rojales and Ciudad Quesada and set just a ten minute drive from the divine waters of Guardamar del Segura and La Marina beaches and only a 30 minute drive from airports at Alicante and Murcia.
+Casa Olivais set on the hillside of La Marquesa Golf Course situated between Rojales and Ciudad Quesada and set just a ten minute drive from the divine waters of Guardamar del Segura and La Marina beaches and only a 30 minute drive from airports at Alicante and Murcia.

 There are plenty of traditional and international restaurants, bars and newsagents in the direct and surrounding areas.
 Rojales has three major supermarkets which are a 5 min drive away.
 Both villages also offer a number of other services including banks, doctors, internet cafes and ferreterras.

 Accommodation includes a good sized lounge & dining room with two sofas, dining table, UK Satellite TV, Radio and CD player and air conditioning.